MicrosoftDocs/win32/desktop-src/wpd_sdk/enumerating-devices.md

 ---
 Description: Enumerating Devices
-ms.assetid: '28ded3cf-b0c8-4c90-ab39-efc879adb6e7'
+ms.assetid: 28ded3cf-b0c8-4c90-ab39-efc879adb6e7
 title: Enumerating Devices
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enumerating Devices

 The first task completed by most applications is the enumeration of the devices connected to the computer.
-This task, and the retrieval of device information (such as manufacturer, friendly name, and description), is supported by the [**IPortableDeviceManager**](iportabledevicemanager.md) interface.
+This task, and the retrieval of device information (such as manufacturer, friendly name, and description), is supported by the [**IPortableDeviceManager**](/windows/win32/PortableDeviceApi/nn-portabledeviceapi-iportabledevicemanager?branch=master) interface.

 The EnumerateAllDevices function in the DeviceEnumeration.cpp module contains code that demonstrates the retrieval of the count of connected devices and, once the count is retrieved, the retrieval of device-specific information for each connected device.